okihouse/spring-jpa-mockmvc-test/README.md

 Insert some entity for testing when before unit test.

-Rollback everything after when after unit test.
+Rollback everything when after unit test.

-It was using every environment with CI. (loacl, stageing, production and jenkins ci)
+It was using every environment with CI.
+(Local, Stage, Production with Jenkins CI)

 #### Test with rollback